wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 ### Step 1: Create a Builder for a DropwizardMetricsReporter

-A `DropwizardMetricsReporter` object reports any metrics, delta counters, and histograms you register in a `MetricRegistry`.
+The `DropwizardMetricsReporter` object reports any metrics, delta counters, and histograms you register in a `MetricRegistry`.
 This step creates a builder that supports configuring the metrics reporter.

 ```java
 // Create a registry